swang01/shell/README.md

   - Putting more than 1 space between the command and its arguments does not run the command.
   - Putting >> does not work
+  - Makefile error when exiting out of the program